microsoft/agogosml/agogosml_cli/cli/templates/{{cookiecutter.PROJECT_NAME_SLUG}}/e2e/README.md

     # Application Insights telemetry
     export APPINSIGHTS_INSTRUMENTATIONKEY=
+    export APPINSIGHTS_ENDPOINT= # Only needed if using on-premises telemetry
 ```

 2. Build the images for the base agogosml, input, output, and your application.
 We have provided a script for this named `dockerbuild.sh` in the root.